 Building a deckThis article also available in Spanish

-When I visited my sister, she said having a small deck above the entrance porch would be nice.
+When I visited my sister in 2008, she said having a small deck above the entrance porch would be nice.
 So having a look at the situation, there was room for a deck bout 7' by 8', and I figured I'd be able to build one in about a day.
 So I took on the challenge and built the deck...

 The roof above the porch consisted of a slightly slanted roof, covered with "roll on roofing".
 I didn't want the deck to be at the same slant as the roof.
 I also didn't want it too high above the roof.
 So I used 2x4's, which I tapered towards the higher edge of the roof against the house.